leenabhavnani/KubernetesPractice/Declarative/Volume/Volume_command.md

-### Configure a Pod to Use a PersistentVolume for Storage
+### Configure a Pod to Use a PersistentVolume for Storage using hostPath

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/